Polillo, Quezon: Spanish colonization and early settlement

+In 1571, the Spaniards took hold of the islands of Pu Li Lu.
+Through the leadership of Padre Domingo, a Spanish friar, a chapel was built, where the old Spanish church was later constructed.
+After one and a half years, the people, through forced labor built a concrete wall to protect the "pueblo" of Pu Li Lu from moro pirate invaders.
+Watchtowers called "castillos" were erected in the four corners of the pueblo.
+Today, the remains and ruins of the walls and castillos can be found in the entrances surrounding Barangay Poblacion.

 The church was constructed in 1577.
 Boulders, gravel and sand were mixed with lime produced out of seashells and coral stones.
 Padre Domingo instigated the planting of sugar cane in San Isidro, San Antonio and San Francisco.
 Production of molasses was put into full swing.

 Foundation

 Spanish conquistadores were assigned to the "pueblo" of Pu Li Lu to promote church construction.
 The church tower was constructed with priority, so that in 1587, in the early summer of May, two huge bronze bells rang atop.
 Due to language problems, Padre Domingo changed the name from Pu Li Lu to Polillo.

 However, there is inconsistency regarding Polillo's foundation, with some sources and the municipal government claiming it was established as a town in 1587 when the church bells were first rung, while others indicate that it was formally founded as an independent town in 1635 by Franciscan missionaries.

 In 1609, Polillo was part of the encomienda of Don Francisco Morante de Nueva.
 Initially, it served as a visita of Binangonan de Lampon (now Infanta).
 In 1635, Polillo was officially separated from Binangonan de Lampon and established as an independent town by Franciscan missionaries, with Fray Jose S. de Bernardino appointed as its first leader.
 In 1658, the town was transferred to the Augustinian Recollects, who managed it until 1703, after which the Franciscan missionaries resumed administration.

 Polillo served as the seat of government under Spanish rule for the Polillo Islands, with the present-day towns of Burdeos, Panukulan, Patnanungan, and Jomalig once being part of Polillo as barrios.